HajkD/seqreadr/README.md

 To avoid re-inventing the wheel the `seqreadr` package relies on existing interface functions implemented in a variety of R packages.
 However, additional functionality for sequence quality control is provided by the functions implemented in `seqreadr`.
-Furthermore, `seqreadr` aims to provide a complete collection of sequence file formats and is based on a unifying terminology and nomenclature to avoid learning different package styles. etc.
+Furthermore, `seqreadr` aims to provide a complete collection of sequence file formats and is based on a unifying terminology and nomenclature to avoid learning different package styles etc.

 ## Tutorials